 'The Life of General William Booth', by Harold Begbie, Volume I, page 230.

-I do not know where the meetings took place.
+He stayed in this street, but I do not know where the meetings took place.